carlag-raft/raft-exercise/README.md

 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
 Goal: Project Goals and Objectives (what is the project going to do)

-1. Set forth the goals of the projects (30 minutes)
+1. Set forth the goals of the projects (15 minutes)
 2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period (30 minutes)
-3. Group reviews functional and Non-functional scope areas, review high level requirements (30 minutes)
+3. Group discusses and reviews functional and Non-functional scope areas, Group colloborates to come up with high level requirements (1 hour)
-4. State what must happen for the project to be considered successful (30 minutes)
+4. State what must happen for the project to be considered successful (15 minutes)

 Day 3
 Time: 2 hours